FrostKiwi/Mirrorball/README.md

  * [Nature's Joints on Discord](https://discordapp.com/users/1142199521930137713)
  * [u/wwxxcc on Reddit](https://www.reddit.com/user/wwxxcc)
  * [u/MagicList on Reddit](https://www.reddit.com/user/MagicList/) / [@CigamPower on Github](https://github.com/CigamPower/)

-## Features:

-View the projection of a Mirrorball with different colorful visualizations to understand how the math works.
-You can project a:
- * photo
- * video
- * live webcam stream
- * capture card feed

-Any format, which your web browser can decode is supported.
-That should cover all important file types.

 ### Limitations
 Most of the official photo examples are 100 Megapixel photos scaled down to 8192² px resolution.
 The WebApp automatically downscales photos even further, if the user's device does not support that resolution.
 Even so, I changed all photos to 4096² px to make sure all devices show the projection.
 I had weird edge cases, where older iPhones support 8192² but refuse to upload the data to the VRAM, because of memory preassure, so just to be sure all photos are 4096² instead.